hnahtneyugn/Data-Expo-Pipeline/README.md

 Built with Docker for reproducibility, the pipeline is easy to deploy and extend.
 It ingests raw flight data, processes and transforms it, stores it in BigQuery, and finally powers interactive dashboards for analysis.
 While this project focuses on the 2009 dataset, it provides a reusable framework for large-scale analytics in domains such as transport, healthcare, or e-commerce.

-Data Expo Pipeline is built using Ubuntu-24.04 on Windows Subsystem Linux
+Data Expo Pipeline is built using Ubuntu-24.04 on Windows Subsystem Linux.

 <p align="right"><a href="#readme-top">back to top</a></p>